NADOOIT/NADOO-IT/docs/testing.md

 This project uses pytest + pytest-django.
 Tests can be run locally, via tox, or inside Docker Compose.

+## Baseline and dependencies
+- Baseline framework: Django 4.2 LTS
+- Default DB: SQLite (no external services).
+CockroachDB is optional and aligns with `django-cockroachdb 4.2`.
+- Key pins for test stability:
+  - `asgiref==3.8.1` (DRF compatibility)
+  - `moviepy<2.0` (restores `moviepy.editor` import style)
+  - `django-debug-toolbar` compatible with Django 4.2
+- SQLite limitation: `DISTINCT ON` is not supported.
+Where queries previously used `.distinct("contract__customer")`, the code uses a Python-side dedup helper, making tests DB-agnostic (SQLite/Postgres/Cockroach).

 ## Quickstart (local)
 1. Create and activate a virtualenv (recommended):
    ```bash